Žuvintas Biosphere Reserve: Protection history

 On 28 January 1928, an order of the Minister of the Interior of the Republic of Lithuania was published which introduced restrictions in Lake Žuvintas and its surroundings.
 Hunting birds and mammals was prohibited within a 1 km radius around the lake.
 Throughout the period of independent Lithuania, these hunting restrictions ensuring the legal protection of the reserve were unchanged in force.

 The first environmentalist Teofilis Zubavičius arrived in Žuvintas on 5 April 1937 at the invitation of Tadas Ivanauskas, marking the beginning of actual protection.
 According to written sources, the Žuvintas Reserve was established in 1937, but as no official document naming the exact date of the establishment has survived, it remains unknown.

 In the same year, the Ministry of Agriculture of the Republic of Lithuania expropriated Lake Žuvintas from private individuals to preserve endangered waterfowl.
 It was handed over to the Faculty of Mathematics and Natural Sciences of Kaunas University.
 As part of this preservation effort, a warden was appointed.

-When the Soviet occupation began, Žuvintas lost it's reserve status and on 1 October 1940, it was transferred to the People's Commissariat of the Food Industry of the Lithuanian SSR.
+When the Soviet occupation began, Žuvintas lost its reserve status and on 1 October 1940, it was transferred to the People's Commissariat of the Food Industry of the Lithuanian SSR.
 On 5 February 1946, the Council of People's Commissars of the Lithuanian SSR instructed the Academy of Sciences "to establish a reserve in the Žuvintas district, which would include the Žuvintas lake and the swamp with a forest in the western district".
 The first reserve office was established.
 The area of the Žuvintas reserve was 3167.2 hectares.
 From 1947 to 1963, the Žuvintas Reserve belonged to the Institutes of Botany, Zoology and Parasitology of the Lithuanian SSR.

 However, the status of a reserve did not protect birds and mammels from shooting, as Žuvintas was a favoured hunting place of the Soviet government and party leaders in the first few decades after the war.

 From 1960 to 1962, a complex scientific research expedition took place in the Žuvintas Reserve, which was led by the Institute of Zoology and Parasitology.

 In 1963, the area of the reserve was increased to 5428 ha, and the management was transferred to the Nature Protection Committee.